LimeSurvey/pjax-es6/README.md

 ## Demo

-Pjax is in heavy use in the adminpanel of the developement branch of Limesurvey currently.
+Pjax is in heavy use in the adminpanel of Limesurvey currently.
-A demo of this developement branch is currently running at https://devdemo.limsurvey.org
+A demo of this is available at https://demo.limsurvey.org/admin

 ## How Pjax works